Our Standards

 Faith literacy and cultural fluency.

 Two things, not one.
-Faith literacy: the provider understands Islam — what the prayers mean, why qadr matters, how scripture frames suffering.
-Cultural fluency: they understand that Muslims are not monolithic — a Pakistani-American daughter, a Black American convert, and a Bosnian refugee carry the same faith through very different families and histories.
+Faith literacy: the provider understands Islam.
+What the prayers mean, why qadr matters, how scripture frames suffering.
+Cultural fluency: they understand that Muslims are not monolithic, that a Pakistani-American daughter, a Black American convert, and a Bosnian refugee carry the same faith through very different families and histories.
 At launch, every clinician and every imam or spiritual advisor at Zaha is Muslim by practice.
-A cultural-competency certification program for non-Muslim clinicians is on our roadmap (launching 2027).
+A cultural-competency certification program for non-Muslim clinicians is on our roadmap.
 "Has worked with Muslim clients before" alone doesn’t count.

 4. 04